sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

     There was 1 failure:

     1) ArrayDiffTest::testEquality
-    Failed asserting that two arrays are equal.
+    Failed asserting that two arrays are identical.
     --- Expected
     +++ Actual
     @@ @@